 A nice thing about Orlando is its Bike Share program, which saves you the trouble of owning and storing a bicycle.

 While most visitors identify Orlando with its famous theme parks, there are actually a lot of nice local venues here.
 Among the destinations you can go to be entertained are the Dr. Phillips Center for the Performing Arts, Mad Cow Theater, Bob Carr Theater, and SAK Comedy Club.
-There’s always something going on in some of these places.

 When you are looking at properties in the Central Business District, it’s difficult to find a single-family house.
 You are more likely to find yourself in a taller building living in one of the condos that dot Orlando’s skies.